Bikes · Resale guide

 Physical Prep

-Clean and lubricate the chain.
-A noisy, rusty chain is an immediate turn-off.
-A clean, well-lubricated chain suggests good maintenance and makes the bike look and feel better.
+Clean and Lubricate the Chain.
+A dry, noisy, or rusty chain is an instant turn-off.
+Clean the chain thoroughly and apply fresh chain lubricant.
+It makes the bike sound healthier and look better.

 Documentation